How to embrace food safety audit time and always be ‘audit ready’

 February 18th , 2021 by Monika Australia & Asia Pacific

-But audits don’t need to be something we approach with a sense of fear or dread.
+But food safety audits don’t need to be something we approach with a sense of fear or dread.
 In fact, sometimes we get so caught up in not being ‘caught out’ that we can forget why they occur: to help us do our jobs better.

-Audits are a valuable tool for identifying areas for improvement in your food safety processes.
+Food safety audits are a valuable tool for identifying areas for improvement in your food safety processes.
 And 99% of the time, there is room for improvement.

 So how can you make your audit process a little easier – and reduce some of the overwhelm that can come with an impending audit?
 Let’s begin by defining what a food safety audit actually is.